-The President of the University, Executive Vice President, six Vice Presidents, Chief of Staff, Athletic Director, Senior Vice President for Principal Gifts, and the Corporation Counsel form the president's cabinet, the chief administrative body.
+The President of the University, six Vice Presidents, Chief of Staff, Athletic Director, and the Corporation Counsel form the president's cabinet, the chief administrative body.
 The cabinet directs the day-to-day operations of the University and its more-than-1,100 faculty and staff.
-Including Chancellor and Cabinet Adviser Father Bernard J. Coughlin, S.J., the cabinet has a combined service to the University that surpasses 200 years.

 Thayne M. McCulloh, D.Phil., President, was elected as interim President by the Board of Trustees in July 2009.
-On Friday, October 22, 2010, Gonzaga University formally inaugurated Dr. McCulloh as its 26th President, the first lay President elected to the post.
+On October 22, 2010, Gonzaga University formally inaugurated Dr. McCulloh as its 26th President, the first lay President elected to the post.
 He is Gonzaga's chief executive officer and oversees all administrative functions, operations and the general direction of the University.
 The president represents the University before the public, and is the University’s ultimate administrative authority.

 Judi Biggs Garbuio, Ph.D., became Gonzaga's Vice President for Student Development in July of 2013, with a thirty year record of successful professional experience.
 She oversees most non-academic student programs and services, including housing and residence life, judicial affairs and student conduct, parent relations, student activities, clubs and organizations, student publications, career center, counseling, health and wellness, the Crosby Student Center, the Center for Community Action and Service Learning, the Unity Multicultural Education Center, as well as, campus public safety and security.